California Solar Panel Cost: Savings and Payback (May 2026)

 • Environmental benefits: Potential to reduce your carbon emissions significantly.

 Going solar in California now averages about $3.10 per watt.
 That means you can expect to pay roughly $3,102 per kilowatt (kW) of installed capacity before incentives.
-For example, a 5 kW system typically costs around $17,150 before applying the 30% federal tax credit.
-Once you factor in that tax credit, the out-of-pocket cost for a 5 kW installation comes to about $12,005
+For example, a 5 kW system typically costs around $17,150.
+Note that the Residential Clean Energy Credit is not available for any installation completed after December 31, 2025.

 However, a 5 kW system isn't necessarily the best size for homeowners in California.
-According to our data, California residents currently pay an average of 30.70c per kWh, with a typical electric bill of around $154.73 per month for 504 kWh of consumption.
+According to our data, California residents currently pay an average of 30.99c per kWh, with a typical electric bill of around $154.81 per month for 500 kWh of consumption.
 Considering this energy usage, a 4 kW system is ideal to cover the energy needs of most.

 How long does it take to see a return on your investment in California?